CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

     -   [Internal Storage](https://capgo.app/plugins/capacitor-data-storage-sqlite/): 2048 MB
     -   SD Card: 512 MB

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-For more details on Capgo-specific configurations, check out the [Capgo Integration](https://capgo.app/consulting/) section later in this guide.
+For more details on CodePushGo-specific configurations, check out the [CodePushGo Integration](https://capgo.app/consulting/) section later in this guide.

 ## Android SDK Configuration